HorizonUnix/UXTU4Unix/README.md

 ![Screenshot 2024-02-12 at 15 52 16](https://github.com/AppleOSX/UXTU4Mac/assets/98001973/19e1481a-07ae-4efb-9b50-fac0cf137e0a)

 > [!CAUTION]
-> - I think the members and owners of ChefKiss Inc. shouldn't use this tool.
+> - We **think** the members and owners of ChefKiss Inc shouldn't use this tool.
 Why?
-Because Visual will say, 'Do not use this tool because it will break our NootedRed/AMDPlatformPlugin power management, etc...'
+Because Visual **will** say `Do not use this tool because it will break our NootedRed/AMDPlatformPlugin power management, etc...`.
 So, is that true?
-We still don't know because I've been banned from both Telegram and GitHub by ChefKiss ( Visual )
+We still don't know because I've been banned from both Telegram and GitHub by ChefKiss (Visual)
 > - PR is welcome btw

 ### Special thanks to